 01. Introduce calls to action at the right time

 When it comes to calls to action, timing is key.
 Introducing a sign up for a newsletter to someone who is about to make a purchase can be a fatal distraction and lead to abandoned checkouts.
 At the same time, displaying a full-screen overlay within seconds of a user landing on your website can have a detrimental effect, as you’ve not yet given them time to explore your offering and decide whether or not they’d be interested in exchanging their email address for your juicy discount code.

-The current Uniqlo site introduces a full-screen overlay with an enticing £10 off voucher when you sign up to receive their marketing emails.
-The overlay appears within five seconds of landing on the homepage, meaning new users have had very little opportunity to see what’s on offer.
+The current Uniqlo site introduces a full-screen overlay with an enticing £10 off voucher when you sign up to receive its marketing emails.
+The overlay appears pretty soon after landing on the homepage, meaning new users have had very little opportunity to see what’s on offer.